Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 3. How can we adjust to death?
 4. What is hormone therapy ?
 Its uses and Dangers ?
 5. What is midlife crisis ?
 6. What are the economic and emotional consequences for children living in homes with only one parent?`479`
+7.   genetic preprogramming theories of aging and wear-and-tear theories of aging ?`481`
-7. What are the reasons for these physical declines?
+8. What are the reasons for these physical declines?
 Theories ? `481`
-8. Why is iq lower in older age ? `482`
+9. Why is iq lower in older age ? `482`
-9. What aspects of video games do you think would be most helpful in preventing cognitive declines in late adulthood?
+10. What aspects of video games do you think would be most helpful in preventing cognitive declines in late adulthood?
 10. What other sorts of activities do you think would be helpful in averting such cognitive deterioration?
 11. One of the characteristics most frequently attributed to late adulthood is forgetfulness.
 How accurate is this assumption?
 12. How does alzeimer's disease happen ?`484`
-13. What is Disengagement theory of aging ?
+13. What is Disengagement theory of aging ?`485`
-14. What is activity theory of aging ?
+14. What is activity theory of aging ? `485`
 15. What stages do ppl go through when facing impending death ?`486`Kübler-Ross
 16. What is preparatory grief ?
 17.